rmjjjt/futuro_cube_manual/interactive_shell/iic.md

 # iic

-Checks I2C communication from main CPU to all
+Checks I2C communication from main CPU to all sides.
+All errors and nacks are counted and added.

 Syntax: `iic`